csimal/RandomNoise.jl/README.md

 julia> noise(1, sqn)
 0xc895cb1d
 ```
 Additionally, most noise functions can be provided with a seed.
+Unlike PRNGs, this generates a completely different sequence, rather than jumping at a different point in the same sequence.
 ```julia-repl
 julia> sqn = SquirrelNoise5(42)
 SquirrelNoise5(0x0000002a)